PresentKim/git-resource-viewer/PROJECT_OVERVIEW.md

 ### 1. Project Introduction

 **Git Resource Viewer** is a **single-page web app** for previewing image files from a github repository URL.
-It is deployed via GitHub Pages and utilizes **Lazy Loading** techniques to efficiently explore all images within a repository.
+It is deployed via Vercel and utilizes **Lazy Loading** techniques to efficiently explore all images within a repository.

 ### 2. Key Features